Professor, Department of Psychology

 Wenham MA 01984

-Thank you for your participation in this study.
-We received surveys from over 1,000 of you, including 80 undergraduates, and interviewed 159 of you!
+We received surveys from over 1,300 of you, including 80 undergraduates, and interviewed 159 of you!
 Thank you particularly to those 80 who completed the endless survey twice!
-You 80 then participated in two interviews!
+You then participated in two interviews!
 We did not realize, at the beginning, how much we were asking of you.
 At the end, we were overwhelmed by your generosity.
 Thank you, in particular, to this select group.

 Press Release: New Study by Psychology Professor